yegor256/blog/_posts/2014/apr/2014-04-06-introduction.md

 date: 2014-04-06
 description: |
-  First post in my awesome blog :) The post doesn't contain any valueable information and is just an anchor.
+  First post in my awesome blog :) The post doesn't contain any valuable information and is just an anchor.
 keywords:
   - yegor bugayenko
   - bugayenko